davidrhoden/davidrhoden-basic-netlify/timeline/football-painting-feb-24-2021.md

 ---
 title: I painted a football player.
 date: 2021-02-24T11:00:00.000Z
-summary: Kind of silly but I felt like it.
 excerpt: Kind of silly but I felt like it.
 category: timeline
 image: /static/img/paintings/football-feb-24-2021.jpg